sbunzel/medium-classifier/reports/capstone_report_steffen_bunzel.md

 For the parameter settings found by the grid searches please refer to `Appendix IV`.

 So far, we have used the area under the ROC curve as an auxiliary metric as this allowed us to compare models independent of the threshold chosen for classifying observations as positive.
 The performance metrics described in chapter `I. Definition - Metrics`, however, do require to choose a threshold.
-For the final evaluation, only the scikit-learn pipeline using count vectorization on the full vocabulary and a support vector machine (the parameters of which have both been optimized via grid search) will be considered.
+For the final evaluation, only the scikit-learn pipeline using count vectorization on the full vocabulary and a support vector machine (the parameters of which have both been optimized via grid search) was considered.
 Compare `Appendix 4.A` for a full specification of the pipeline used.
 The final model was evaluated on five different random seeds. `Table 8` summarizes the best combination of precision and recall given the target ratio of approximately 1.25 (0.95 / 0.75).
 For comparison, the baseline model was evaluated using the same random seeds (and ensuing train-test splits).
 Please refer to `Appendix V` for a detailed overview of the results.
 The summary table shows that the best text-based model performs significantly better than the simple benchmark model across all metrics except when looking at recall in isolation.
 The thresholds used to calculate precision and recall were determined based on the f_beta score, using a beta of 0.8 (= 1 / 1.25) to reflect the relative weighting of precision and recall determined by the objective of this work.

 <center>
 <table border="2" class="dataframe">